Reusable medical device steralization

 Limited Reuse Technology

-Reprocessing and reuse of single-use medical devices has become a prevalent practice throughout the healthcare industry.
+The reprocessing and reuse of single-use medical devices has become a prevalent practice throughout the healthcare industry.
 Single-use devices are discarded in bins that get sent to reprocessing centers.
 There they are taken apart, cleaned, disinfected, reassembled, repackaged, re-sterilized, and then sold back to the healthcare facility (at a reduced price) to be used again.

 Though the reasons for reprocessing and reusing single-use devices range from “lowering costs” to “reducing medical waste” one thing is clear: The risk this practice presents to patients cannot be ignored by medical device companies.
 Perhaps having more control over the risks associated with reprocessing their devices might be one of the reasons why some major medical device manufacturers have decided to acquire these reprocessing companies.
-Two examples include the acquisition of Ascent Healthcare solutions by Stryker Corporation in 2009 and the acquisition of Sterilmed by Ethicon Endo-Surgery (Johnson and Johnson) in 2011.
+Two examples include the acquisition of Ascent Healthcare Solutions by Stryker Corporation in 2009 and the acquisition of Sterilmed by Ethicon Endo-Surgery (Johnson and Johnson) in 2011.
 If the original device manufacturer also owns a reprocessing center, it can then design its devices to where only its reprocessing center can reprocess the device (if desired).

 So, how can device manufacturers go about preventing their devices from being reprocessed?
 There are many options to choose from when it comes to use-limiting technology, including mechanical use-limiting, single wire/electric limiting, electrically erasable programmable read-only memory limiting (EEPROM), and radio frequency identification limiting (“RFID”).
 Learn more about these advancements by downloading our free eBook on the topic.